Andrea180904/Big_Data/README.md

 - how to debug typical errors such as "NoBrokersAvailable",
 - how to solve a small Git conflict during a rebase.

-This small project helped me to understand Kafka not only from a theoretical point of view, but also from a very practical DevOps point of view (containers, ports, configuration, logs, etc.).
+This small project helped us to understand Kafka not only from a theoretical point of view, but also from a very practical DevOps point of view (containers, ports, configuration, logs, etc.).We also gained experience with Git workflows.It will be useful for us, especially if we have an internship as data engineers.Most importantly, this project helped us to use what we learned in class in real practice.

 ## 9. Folder structure
 - docker-compose.yml